downw/digital-CV/index.md

 \- I learned some useful math and coding skills.
 Such as python and C#

-\- Participated in the National Natural Science Foundation of China no.71572097
+\- Participated in projects of the Natural Science Foundation of China, including no.71572097 (Research on dynamic matching between open innovation platform model and organizational characteristics: From the perspective of adaptive structural Theory, support:460,000 RMB), no.71904106 (Research on causal path and asymmetric relationship of public opinion and link sharing, support:195,000 RMB)